 Megan Sharp earned her undergraduate degree in music from the College of Wooster and holds a master’s degree in opera from the Boston Conservatory.
 Following a period of intense study of Baroque singing with Sally Sanford and Baroque dance with Ken Pierce, she specialized in performance of opera and oratorio as well as early music.

 Her opera roles range from Amor in Cavalli’s “L’Egisto” to Baby Doe in “The Ballad of Baby Doe” by Douglas Moore.
 Her oratorio credits include Mendelssohn’s “Elijah” under the baton of Louis Lane, and the Mozart Mass in C Minor at Trinity Church, Boston.
 She has performed with the Boston Early Music Festival, the Connecticut Early Music Festival, Schola Cantorum, Ensemble Chanterelle, and the Longwood Opera.
 Since moving to Charlottesville, Ms. Sharp has presented a number of chamber concerts, collaborating with her husband, harpsichordist-organist Jonathan Schakel, oboist Meg Owens, viola da gamba player Loren Ludwig, and violinist David Sariti.

-Ms. Sharp has directed choirs in churches and schools for fourteen years.
-She currently serves as music director at Westminster Presbyterian Church in Charlottesville, directing five different ensembles.
-She maintains a private voice studio and, because singing is an art of the body as well as the voice, she also teaches t’ai chi at Hiromi T’ai Chi, where she has studied for three years.
+Ms. Sharp has directed choirs in churches and schools for 20 years.
+She currently serves as the Director of Fine Arts at Westminster Presbyterian Church.
+She maintains a private voice studio and, because singing is an art that engages the whole body, she also teaches T’ai Chi at the Charlottesville T’ai Chi Center, where she has studied for 10 years.